The Citizens Standard · The methodology

 Test the data

 Every load-bearing number ties to a script that computes it, and every empirical claim runs on real, public data.
-This page maps each claim to its code: what the tests confirmed, and where the data made us walk a claim back.
+This page maps each claim to its code.

 Two kinds of backing